Designing workplaces that embrace neurodiversity

 Modern Mondrian office lounge with seating, plants, and city view through large windows.

-A workplace dedicated to the people who use it is vital to long-term business success, and that means designing it for everyone.
-This includes office interior design for neurodiversity.
-Acknowledging and celebrating different neurotypes through workplace design inherently provides spaces in which everyone can do their best work.
+A workplace dedicated to the people who use it is vital to long-term business success.
+That means designing it for everyone and including office design for neurodiversity.
+Supporting and celebrating different neurotypes through workplace design inherently provides spaces in which everyone can do their best work.

 Power to the people

 Neurodiversity is a broad term that spans many neurotypes, each experiencing the workplace differently.
-This means there’s no one-size-fits-all solution, particularly given that what we need from a working environment will differ day-to-day and hour to hour.
+What we need from a working environment will also differ from day to day, even hour to hour.
+This means there’s no one-size-fits-all solution.
 The key is to put people in control by offering variety.
-Many individuals now have experience creating their own workspaces at home, and are more in touch with how they work best, so we can now lean into this knowledge.
+Many individuals now have firsthand experience of tailoring their own workspaces at home and are more attuned to how they work best.
+This creates the perfect opportunity to collaborate with employees, embedding flexibility into the workplace design.

 Consider a range of aspects